jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 ## Introduction

-In the previous article you learned that _Node.js_ gives us the ability to run JavaScript outside the browser and specifically, to build production-grade backend web servers.
+In the previous article you learned that _Node.js_ gives us the ability to run JavaScript outside the browser and specifically, to build production grade backend web servers.

 You also learned that you have access to a million plus different _packages_ on the _npm registry_ for use in your project via the _node package manager_ (_npm_).

 To continue with _Part 2_, you should have a Node.js project initialized with _Express.js_ and _ES Modules_ configured in _package.json_.
 For a recap, see [Part 1](/blog/full-stack-nodejs/getting-started-with-full-stack-nodejs/#installing-expressjs) starting from _Installing Express.js_.

-We will begin this article with an overview of web servers and the path, url, fs and http core Node.js modules.
+We'll begin this article with an overview of web servers, and then look at some of the built-in Node.js modules.
 If you're already familiar with these topics you can jump right into [express](#express).

 ## Web Server Basics